Bulgarian split squats are an excellent example of a love and hate relationship: You love the results but dread the process with equal measure.

-One reason Bulgarian split squats can feel so challenging is the stability they demand from your muscles and joints.
+One reason Bulgarian split squats can feel so challenging is the stability they demand from the muscles and joints they are working.
 After all, balancing on one leg while bending down and straightening back up is no easy feat.

 That's why swaying side to side is a common mistake with Bulgarian split squats, according to New York-based physical therapist Cameron Yuen, DPT, CSCS.
 It's also a pretty clear sign that you may be lacking the mobility or strength needed for the weight you're lifting.

 "The body should move almost entirely in the forward/backward and up/down directions," Yuen says.
 If you don't have sufficient stabilization or lack lower-body mobility, your knees and hips may move side to side.
 "This isn't the intention of the exercise and can lead to pain or injury because you load the joints in ways they don't usually move," he says.

 Slow down each rep and make sure that your foot, ankle, knee, hip and spine are facing in the same direction throughout the exercise, Yuen says.
 Drop your weight if this is challenging and use a mirror to check your form as needed.

 If you're going to put the effort into doing Bulgarian split squats, you want to get as much out of the move as possible.
 That includes choosing which muscle you want to focus on: your quads or your hamstrings and glutes.

 By changing your front foot placement, you can target specific lower-body muscles, according to Yuen. "[But] if you don't pay attention to your technique, you won't really progress towards your goals," he says.

 To target your hamstrings and glutes, take a longer stance away from the bench.
 Press into the heel with each rep and lean forward slightly.
 For a quad focus, keep your stance shorter and back tall.